-As a paying occupier, you’re likely to have either a tenancy or a licence.
-Tenancies are much more common, and they also provide greater protection from eviction.
-Of course, any agreement you reach with your landlord can provide you with extra rights.
-However, crucially, any agreement cannot take away any of the rights current legislation gives you.
+As a paying occupier, you will likely have a tenancy or a licence.
+Tenancies are much more common and provide greater protection from eviction.
+Of course, any agreement you reach with your landlord can give you extra rights.
+However, any agreement cannot take away any of the rights current legislation provides you.
 These rights depend on the tenancy (or licence) you have.

-It's also important to know that you don't have a tenancy or licence just because the landlord says that's what you have, and the type of tenancy or licence held depends on a number of factors.
-Use Shelter’s online tenancy rights checker to help or visit one of their local centres.
+It's also important to know that you don't have a tenancy or licence just because the landlord says that's what you have, and the type of tenancy or licence held depends on several factors.

 Rights if you have a verbal agreement

 Written agreements are far more common than verbal ones, and you should always ask for your agreement in writing so that you and the landlord both have a copy.
-This means any disputes are easier to resolve and both parties will know their rights and responsibilities.
-However, if you don’t have one, it’s important to know that your rights can't be taken away from you.
+This means any disputes are easier to resolve, and both parties will know their rights and responsibilities.
+However, you must understand that your rights can't be taken away if you don't have one.

 Rights in a joint tenancy agreement

-Furthermore, in a joint tenancy agreement all other obligations are shared.
-This includes aspects such as keeping the property in good repair; so if one tenant were to damage the property, the other tenants may be held responsible for getting this fixed.
+Furthermore, in a joint tenancy agreement, all other obligations are shared.
+This includes aspects such as keeping the property in good repair, so if one tenant were to damage the property, the other tenants might also be held responsible for getting this fixed.

-Also if the situation arose where one person wanted to leave the tenancy and end the agreement, then the tenancy won't necessarily come to an end.
-If one person leaves before the end of the term, a new agreement can be reached with the landlord.
+Also, if one person wants to leave the tenancy and end the agreement, then the tenancy won't necessarily end.
+If one person leaves before the end of the term, the remaining tenants can reach a new agreement with the landlord.

 What type of tenant am I?

 If you have a written tenancy agreement, it should tell you what type of tenancy you have.
 However, there's also a possibility that you may have a different tenancy to what your agreement says.
-It’s important this is correct, as different tenancies give you different rights.
+This must be correct, as different tenancies give you different rights.

-If you know all of this information, you can work out what tenancy type you have.
+If you know all of this information, you can determine your tenancy type.
 These are as follows:

 Assured shorthold tenancies (ASTs)

-Most new tenancies are automatically ASTs, and this is now the most common form of tenancy.
-These usually run for 6-12 months, and they give you the right to have your deposit protected and be given notice of eviction.
-You should receive a contract to sign before you move in and this will detail how much rent you'll pay each month, who's responsible for repairs and how long the tenancy lasts.
+Most new tenancies are automatically ASTs, now the most common form of tenancy.
+These usually run for 6-12 months, giving you the right to notice of eviction and having your deposit protected.
+You should receive a contract to sign before you move in, and this will detail how much rent you'll pay each month, who's responsible for repairs and how long the tenancy lasts.
 You can read more about ASTs here.

 Excluded tenancies or licence

-If you lodge with your landlord and share rooms with them – such as the kitchen or the bathroom, then you may have a shared tenancy or licence.
+If you lodge with your landlord and share rooms with them – such as the kitchen or the bathroom, you may have a shared tenancy or licence.
 In this type of agreement, there's usually less protection from eviction.
-You can find out more detail about what qualifies for an excluded tenancy here via Shelter.

-If your tenancy started before 15th January 1989 then it may be a regulated tenancy.
-As part of this, you can apply for what's known as 'fair rent', which is set by the Valuation Office agency.
+If your tenancy started before 15th January 1989, then it may be a regulated tenancy.
+As part of this, you can apply for what's known as 'fair rent', which the Valuation Office agency sets.
 If you have a regulated tenancy, you'll also have increased protection from eviction.

 These are long-term tenancies with private landlords, and you may still be a regulated tenant if you later signed a new agreement with the same landlord.